The Attribute Calculator uses the existing values of each feature to update an existing attribute value or calculate a new attribute value.

 Insertions from the Available Attributes and Available Functions drop downs determine the current insertion point in this control, and replace any current selection.
 As changes are made to the formula, a status is updated in the Status control immediately below.

-Indicates the status of the current formula.
-If the formula is non-empty, it is evaluated for correctness.
+The Sample Result box in the dialog indicates the status of the current formula.
+If the Enter Formula box is populated with a formula, it is evaluated for correctness.
 If there is no error, then the status will be 'OK'.
 Otherwise, if there is an error an indication of what the error is displayed.
 In addition, if there is no error, then the dialog used the current feature in whatever feature collection is being considered to evaluate the value that the formula would compute, as a sample.
 This is shown below the status.
 The parameters (referenced attribute values) are also listed below the sample result.

 The formula previously used to calculate an attribute will be remembered and can be copied and repasted into the the formula dialog using CTRL+C and CTRL+V keyboard shortcuts.
 The information displayed here is tied to the attribute listed at the top of the dialog, in Select Existing or Create New Attribute.